BrianHwang/SageMaker/work-related.md

 what is normal way to save request, response ?

+internet access : it may requried to install packages (i.e. sagemaker-experiements)

 # new MLOps.
 - Sagemaker studio notebook,
-- powerful when user knows programming, data engeering, data scient (algoritm, hypterparameter) and AWS (S3, instance type .... )
+- powerful when user knows programming, data engeering, data scient (algoritm, hypterparameter) and AWS (S3, instance type .... ) and sagemaker sdk (experiments, trial, Tracker...)
-- Dagerous when user does not eunugh know any single fields.
+- Dagerous when user does not eunugh know any single fields. single notebook can do everything.
 - it will kick off compute resources out side of VPC, deploy to model.
 - how it can be used ? in IMF Data scieent
 - if know enough then, it will be great tool, but it looks difficult to use to me , :(